joedolson/my-tickets/src/readme.txt

 4. With <a href="https://wordpress.org/plugins/my-calendar/">My Calendar</a>, add ticketing to an event.
 Without My Calendar, choose what post types will support tickets from My Tickets -> Settings, and add ticketing to any post or Page!

 == Changelog ==

+= 2.0.6 =

+* Remove textdomain loader (Obsolete since WP 4.6)
+* Bug fix: issue where hidden ticket creation fields still marked as required.
+* Bug fix: Update payment data when moving tickets to a different ticket type.
+* Bug fix: Incorrect variable reference in `mt_handle_expiration_status()`.
+* Bug fix: Ensure remaining count doesn't display negative numbers.
+* Bug fix: Check virtual inventory when adding tickets to cart, to see if it has changed since page was loaded.
+* Bug fix: Remove `remove_filter` on add to cart form.
+* Change: Set default installation behavior to only display forms on singular views.

 = 2.0.5 =